 7. The Book of Joy: Lasting Happiness in a Changing World, by Archbishop Desmond Tutu and His Holiness the Dalai Lama XIV, with Douglas Abrams

-I can’t think of a thinking, open-minded high school or college graduate who would not appreciate a gift of The Book of Joy.
-It is simply the most gorgeous, joyful, powerful, loving conversation between two dear friends and great spiritual leaders.
+I can’t think of a thinking, open-minded high school or college graduate who would not appreciate the message in The Book of Joy.
+It is simply a joyful, powerful, loving conversation between two dear friends, who also happen to be great spiritual leaders.

 “Discovering more joy does not, I’m sorry to say, save us from the inevitability of hardships and heartbreaks.
 In fact, we may cry more easily, but we will laugh more easily, too.
 Perhaps we are just more alive.
 Yet as we discover more joy, we can face suffering in a way that ennobles rather than embitters.
 We have hardship without becoming hard.
 We have heartbreak without being broken.”